oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     ![](workshops/visualbuilder/media/25.png)

 10. Let the new job run until it succeeds and then scroll down to the end of the `Logs` window.
-You should see X entries started with `Path`.
-Copy and paste all the URLs as those are the mockup REST services that will be used later in the workshop.
+You should see a `Deployed_Routes` log entry with one `Path`.
+Copy and paste the URL as that service will be used later in the workshop.

     ![](workshops/visualbuilder/media/26.png)

     ![](workshops/visualbuilder/media/27.png)

-    You're now ready to start the Labs!
+    You can now continue reading the basics of Visual Builder in the next sections, or go straight to start the [Hands On Lab](#hands-on-lab---step-0-use-case-description)!

 ### Visual Application Structure & Settings